keelancook/missions-center/cgcs-staff-information/continuity/onboarding/onboarding-manual.md

 GitHub is the host of our documentation site: [The CGCS Docs.](missions.center){:target="_blank"} This is a free online site builder that allows developers to communicate with one another as they build sites and host information.
 There is a wide range of templates and possibilities for GitHub.
 To learn more, [click here.](/cgcs-staff-information/github/github.html)

 ### Workflowy
-Workflowy is a tool that Keelan uses to host random sets of information that you might utilize while in the office.
+Workflowy is a tool that Keelan uses to host sets of information that you will utilize while in the office.
 It is a free organizational tool that allows you to take notes, make lists, collaborate, and brainstorm.
 It is basically a digital notebook with endless cascading options that allow you to zoom in on one topic or look at many topics at the same time.
-To learn more about Workflowy, [click here.](https://workflowy.com/learn/){:target="_blank"}
+To learn more about Workflowy, [click here.](https://workflowy.com/learn/){:target="_blank"} Before creating your profile, have someone in the office send you a referral link.

-### HedgeDoc
+### HackMD
-HedgeDoc is a GitHub built tool that lets you utilize markdown in a note-taking software.
+HackMD is a tool that lets you utilize markdown in a note-taking/documentation software.
 Keelan utilizes this to hold some working documents for the CGCS.
-To find out more about HedgeDoc, [click here.](https://docs.hedgedoc.org/){:target="_blank"}
+To find out more about HackMD, [click here.](https://hackmd.io/c/tutorials/%2Fs%2Ftutorials/){:target="_blank"}

 ### Nextcloud
 Nextcloud is another tool that Keelan uses as a storage space for documentation.
 They have their own "office" of applications like Microsoft and Google.
 He may add you as a user to this tool, depending on your role.
 For more information about Nextcloud, [click here.](https://nextcloud.com/about/){:target="_blank"}